A Nonlinear Dimensionality Reduction Framework Using Smooth Geodesics: Performance analysis

 where $\delta$ is the neighbor parameter \cite{shaw2009structure}.

-Fig.~\ref{fig:face_images}(c) illustrates the embedding errors of Isomap, denoted by $\mathcal{E}_I$, and SGE, denoted by $\mathcal{E}_S$, for $\sigma= $ 0, 0.1, 0.2, 0.3 and $\mu_s= $ 0, 0.3, 0.6, 0.9, 1.2.
+Fig.~\ref{fig:face_images}(c) illustrates the embedding errors of Isomap, denoted by $\mathcal{E}_I$, and embedding errors of SGE, denoted by $\mathcal{E}_S$, for $\sigma= $ 0, 0.1, 0.2, 0.3 and $\mu_s= $ 0, 0.3, 0.6, 0.9, 1.2.
 We observe that the error increases in both methods when the noise in the data increases.
-However, the error of embedding noisy data can be reduced significantly by choosing appropriate non-zero smoothing multipliers in SGE as shown here.
-Fig.~\ref{fig:face_images}(d) showing the difference of errors ($\mathcal{E}_S$-$\mathcal{E}_S$) demonstrates that SGE performs better in terms of error than Isomap for all the noise levels with $\mu_s \ge 0.3$.
+However, the error of embedding noisy data can be reduced significantly by choosing an appropriate smoothing multiplier in SGE as shown here.
+Fig.~\ref{fig:face_images}(d) showing the difference of errors ($\mathcal{E}_I$-$\mathcal{E}_S$) demonstrates that SGE performs better in terms of error than Isomap for all the noise levels with $\mu_s \ge 0.3$.